-- Early Birds Get the Worm – Since festivities stretch till late at night, it is completely normal for photographers to get awfully tired from rambling around throughout the evening, so essentially not everyone at the fair has a disposition to wake up early the next day.
+Since festivities stretch till late at night, it is completely normal for photographers to get awfully tired from rambling around throughout the evening, so essentially not everyone at the fair has the disposition to wake up early the next day.

-However, the truth is that waking up and hitting the grounds early in the morning is something that really pays a lot of dividend.
+However, the truth is that waking up and hitting the grounds early in the morning is something that really pays a lot of dividends.
 There is so much opportunity for great pictures.
-Capture images early morning of devotees lighting diyas at the Ghats.
+Capture images early morning of devotees lighting oil lamps (diyas) at the Ghats.
 The pre-sunrise light is guaranteed to bring out a warm glow on the faces of the people you capture, an effect that is truly unrepeatable.

 Although it is difficult to catch such breathtaking images, once you start paying consideration to this facet of photography, your confidence levels will be elevated and your images will come out stronger than ever.

-- Post Sunset Scenes Are Too Good to Avoid – Post sunset, most people tend to go back to their hotel rooms or get busy with Ferris wheels and other joyrides at the fair.
+Post sunset, most people tend to go back to their hotel rooms or get busy with Ferris wheels and other joyrides at the fair.
 However, photographers who stay back have the option of mixing long exposure shots with off-camera flashes.
-This gives them images that have appropriately exposed foregrounds and dramatic colours in the back drop.
+This gives them images that have appropriately exposed foregrounds and dramatic colors in the backdrop.

-- Carry Good Gear – Since this fourteen-day festival has simply so much to offer, it is advisable that you go all out on your gear.
-In case you are an amateur and don’t have access to high-end photography gear an expedition under Photography Tours of India can be an amazing experience.
+- Since this fourteen-day festival has simply so much to offer, it is advisable that you go all out on your gear.
+In case you are an amateur and don’t have access to high-end photography gear, an expedition under Photography Tours of India can be an amazing experience.
 We lead photography-based tours in major tourist attractions in India and in Pushkar we get very good support from the locals, helping tourists set up their photography work space in the best and most cooperative way possible.
 The ideal gear wish list on a trip to Pushkar would include –

 - Gadgets- Nikon D810, 2 bodies of Nikon D750, 1 Sony @6300